 There is no doubt that the residential solar market continues to grow rapidly.
 With the increased risks of blackouts due to severe weather and high demand, more homeowners are trying to take control of their own power production.
 But for many, the most pressing question is how much it costs to achieve energy self-sufficiency.
 There are many factors that affect the price of solar energy.
 The most obvious cost is the hardware and the components that make up the solar system.

 The solar panel itself contains an inverter solar cell plus the mounting hardware.
 Then there is the carrier channel cable.
-When you choose a solar power solar system, you will find very durable and effective solar panels on the market.
+When you choose a solar power system, you will find very durable and effective solar panels on the market.
 In general, panels consist of a solid air base in the back of the solar cell, while the light-trapping surface sits on top in pure sunlight.
 This combination prevents corrosion while creating a higher surface for clean energy production.
 The price of a solar panel depends largely on factors such as its size and wattage.

 Both the size and the wattage really do a lot for how efficient a solar panel is.
 More watts mean higher efficiency.
 High-efficiency panels require fewer solar panels in less space than conventional solar panels.
 This can be especially useful for homes with minimal roof space.